 The overall biological plausibility in this AOP is high.
-The KERs in the AOP have either moderate or high evidence for mechanistic relationships between the upstream and downstream KEs.
+The KERs in the AOP have either moderate or high evidence for the mechanistic understanding of the relationships between the upstream and downstream KEs.
 The KEs are well-studied, and an understanding of the structural and functional linkages are well-established.